Seabreeze Adventures, Vancouver Whale Watch, Prince of Whales and Wild Whales Vancouver are tour companies that offer whale watching excursions.

 White Rock Sea Tours

 White Rock Sea Tours offers whale-watching excursions from the resort town of White Rock (which is located just south of Surrey).
-Their Whale Watching Adventure Trips start at $175 and last for between 3 and 5 hours.
+The company’s Whale Watching Adventure Trips start at $175 and last for between three and five hours.

-Passengers on their vessels are provided with special floatation suits which come in sizes from extra-small to triple-extra-large.
+Passengers on the vessels wear special floatation suits which come in sizes from extra-small to triple-extra-large.
 People are encouraged to bring their own warm hats, gloves and layered clothing as it can get cold out on the water.

 The company’s fleet consists of smaller open-air Zodiac-style boats that carry up to about a dozen passengers each.
 Trips go from White Rock into the Strait of Georgia and to the Gulf Islands and San Juan Islands.

-Note: Parking by the water in White Rock costs about $3 per hour and is restricted to a maximum of 4 hours, which isn’t convenient when taking a boat trip for up to 5 hours.
+Note: Parking by the water in White Rock costs about $3 per hour and is restricted to a maximum of four hours, which isn’t convenient when taking a boat trip for up to five hours.
 Parking up the hill in town though is free and taxis are available to get there and back.

-As of August 2018, White Rock Sea Tours has an average rating of 4.5 on Trip Advisor.
+As of May 2023, White Rock Sea Tours has an average rating of 5 Stars on Trip Advisor.

 See the White Rock Sea Tours website for further details.